Welcome to City Year London

 London might be one of the wealthiest cities in the world but it also has the highest rate of child poverty of any English region.
 Around 700,000 (37%) of the Capital’s children are growing up in poverty after housing costs.
 As well as poverty of income, too many suffer from poverty of opportunity and aspiration.
 Our City Year London volunteers give a year, full-time in schools as role models, mentors and tutors to show pupils why they matter, what they can achieve and who they can become.

 Our volunteers give a year to support pupils to succeed in school and in turn, we invest in their personal and professional development.
-By changing children’s lives, our volunteer mentors often find they transform their own.
+By changing children’s lives, our City Year Mentors often find they transform their own.

 Our volunteers help individual pupils tackle academic challenges and overcome the emotional and social issues which can come between them and their education.
 They bring joy to learning and inspire high aspirations and standards across the whole school.